-Johns’ Model of Reflection is a framework used to aid structured critical reflection.
+Johns’ Model of Reflection is a framework used to aid structured essential reflection.
 Developed by Dr Christopher Johns in the 1990s, this model provides a guide to understanding and improving professional practice, especially in health and social care.
 Reflection in this context is not merely about looking back on actions; it’s about learning from experiences to enhance both personal and professional growth.

 Purpose of Reflection in Health and Social Care